Death Stranding: Adaptations

+Live-action film

-A film adaptation of Death Stranding was announced on December 15, 2022.
+A live-action film adaptation of Death Stranding was announced on December 15, 2022.
 Kojima Productions partnered with Alex Lebovici and his company Hammerstone Studios to produce the film alongside Allan Ungar as executive producer.
-A24 was revealed as co-producing the film when a t-shirt depicting the company logo themed to Death Stranding was listed on A24's merchandise website.
-Michael Sarnoski is set to write and direct the film, with Ari Aster and Lars Knudsen signing on as producers.
-Hideo Kojima revealed that the film was planned for a 2027 release.
+A24 was revealed to be co-producing the film when a T-shirt depicting the company logo themed to Death Stranding was listed on A24's merchandise website.
+Michael Sarnoski is set to write and direct the film, with Ari Aster and Lars Knudsen as producers.

+Anime film

 In June 2025, Kojima Productions announced that an anime film based on Death Stranding tentatively named Death Stranding Mosquito was in development with Line Mileage.
 It will be directed by ABC Animation's Hiroshi Miyamoto and will have an original story by Aaron Guzikowski.
 A teaser trailer was released on September 23, 2025.

+Original net animation

-In November 2025, an animated television series titled Death Stranding Isolations was announced, which will tell a story separate from the video game.
+In November 2025, an original net animation series titled Death Stranding Isolations was announced, which will tell a story separate from the video game.
 The series is produced by E&H Production.
 It is set to be released on Disney+ in 2027.